Code-Institute-Submissions/Flask-Revuu-It/readme.md

 - Admin Menu for Categories editing and adding showing and functions for Admin user.
 - Popular Reviews shows reviews with rating > 3
 - Recent Reviews shows the latest reviews added chronologically.
+- Newsletter singup adding to DB and Email confirmation sent to user.
+- Logout Button only shown to logged in users.
+- Only Logged in users can update or delete their relevant reviews.
+- Only Admin can see Categories section and update/Add/Delete Categories.

+### Database CRUD Operations

+#### Read Operations:
+- On the main Get_reviews page an article container is loaded for each review document in the database
+- On the popular reviews page an article container is loaded for each review document in the database > 3 stars.
+- On the recent reviews page lists all Reviews added chronologically sorted by most recent.
+- See All Reviews on Users Profile page lists all Reviews added by that specific users Username.
+- Categories are listed on the left sidebar once a user is logged in.
+Generated from Catgories Collection.

+#### Create Operations:
+-  When a user signs up, a new user is created in the user collection with username password stored in sha256 format and their associated email.
+-  When a user adds a new Review the relevant fields are populated from the Add Review View into the database.
+-  When the admin user creates a new category  and tag style this is added to the categories collection.
+-  MongoDB autopopulates each document with a unique ObjectID BSON object (_id)

+#### Update Operations:
+- When a user tries to Edit one of their reviews this allows them to edit any data added within the Edit Review Form.
+- An edited review updates the relevant fields within the database and the new content is shown on the main reviews page.
+- The Admin user can edit any Categories already listed , change the Category name and tag style associated with it.

+#### Delete Operations:
+- When a user deletes their review the review is removed from the database.
+- When the Admin deletes a category the category is removed from the database.

 **Media Queries**
 Media Queries Break Screens based on Bulma Framework Breakpoints :